 The group then had some fits and starts to identify the right consultant.

-In Dec 2012, Dodge EDA contracted with Jan Joannides to perform the feasibility study, with a small additional match from the UM SE RSDP.
-Jan is bringing in UM Applied Econ students to assist with data collection and analysis.
+In Dec 2012, Dodge EDA contracted with Jan Joannides of Renewing the Countryside to perform the feasibility study, with a small additional match from the UM SE RSDP.
+Jan brought in UM Applied Economics students to assist with data collection and analysis.

 Dodge County EDA